-In international trade, currency is an important thing that goes with product price, defining the exact price of products.
-To avoid mistakes in setting up prices in Magento 2, you should clearly understand 3 definitions belonging to Magento currency configuration: base currency, default display currency and allow currency.
+In international trade, the currency is a crucial factor closely attached to the product price, defining the exact cost of products.
+To avoid mistakes in setting up prices in Magento 2, you should clearly understand 3 definitions belonging to Magento currency configuration: Magento 2 base currency, default display currency and allowed currency.

 This currency will be used when customers check out and finish the payment.